 There are several ways you can make payment once you have received your booking confirmation.
 You can pay direct into our USD or GBP bank account, you can pay over the phone with a credit/debit card or you can pay our agents in the island you are shipping to providing it is completed by the closing date.
 Antigua and Dominica are excluded from this.
 Please note that if you are paying with a credit card and the cost is over £500, there will be an additional 2.5% surcharge added to the payment card.

-Once the booking has been made, you will need to deliver the cargo to our port in Portsmouth.
+Once the booking has been made, you will need to deliver the cargo to our port in Dover.
 A full delivery address will be given to you with your booking confirmation once your booking has been requested.

 A Bill of Lading is your official proof of export.
 Once your booking has been made, we will send you a shipping instruction form which will need to be completed and returned to our documentation team.
 The bill of lading will then be produced as per this instruction once the vessel has sailed.
 You cannot get release of the cargo without an original Bill of Lading.
 We can send the original forward to our agents for immediate release or we can send to an address in the UK and it will be the responsibility of this person to forward, enabling release.